orstavik/JoiComponents/book/chapter8_routing/chapter8a_router/Problem_NavigateTorpedoes.md

 But, family first.
 Another important fact you have learned about your family life and conflicts, is that mom and dad both wants to decide where the family should go.
 Mom and dad both want to decide the navigation.
-What happens is that first comes dad, and in his preset, strict manner, lays out a couple of suitable options.
+What happens is that first comes dad and lays out a couple of suitable options in his fixed ways.
 Often, mom doesn't really care, and so she just sits back and lets dad drive the car.
 At other times, mom has an opinion, and then she decides which one of dad's options the family should go to.
 So far, so good.